T R I P T I

 "Excuse me" I said firmly.

-'If you're done with your flirting, then step aside.
-I have to order'
+I crossed my arms.
+"If you're done with your flirting, then step aside.
+I have to order"

-"New girl?" he asked, clearly entertained.
+"New girl?" he asked being clearly entertained.

-"Yeah" I said, squaring my shoulders.
-"Got a problem?'
+"Yeah" I said, "Got a problem?'

 "I'm forgiving you because you're pretty and new" he said in a mock-gentle tone.
 "Otherwise, watch your mouth before you speak to me"

+I blinked being utterly unimpressed.
 "Why?
 Are you a prince here?"

 He leaned down, bringing his face dangerously close to mine.

-I let out a short, sarcastic laugh.
+I let out a sarcastic laugh.

 "Boys" he called out lazily, "Since we've got a fresher... why not welcome her properly?"

-"Yes, captain!" their laughter echoing in the canteen as they began circling me.
-My stomach dropped.
+His group cheered instantly.
+"Yes, captain!" their laughter echoed in the canteen as they began circling me.

 Oh no... is this ragging?